rickkas7/DisplayGenerator/README.md

 There are two main parts:

 - The user interface part is a Vue.js application.
-- The Adafruit GFX code runs using Enscripten.
+- The Adafruit GFX code runs using Emscripten.

 [Emscripten](https://emscripten.org) takes C++ code and compiles it to WebASM.
 I have the Adafruit GFX library and some necessary utilities (like String) as the C++ source in the src directory.